Working and playing with grandkids — 2,000 miles away.

 I did what I do when I’m there, except, of course, I didn’t actually pick up items and put them away.
 “What about gathering up all the books first, and get them back on the book shelf,” I suggest.
 Of course, as she’s doing that, we’re talking about which ones she liked.
 I’m in her world and I love it.

 And so it goes.
 I’m not there.
-But I am.
+But, in a big way, I am.

 “I’m bored.”

-That was the complaint of our grandson, 7-year old Anderson, the next day.
+That was the complaint of our grandson Anderson, then 7-years-old.
 Hang on — we can bust boredom!

 My husband started playing a card game with Anderson and our boy got very involved right away.
-Recently we bought a card game called Speedy Words that’s easy to play on a video chat.
-It’s liked by our three oldest grandkids, ages 5-9, and they love challenging one of us to a game.
+We had recently bought a card game called Speedy Words that’s easy to play on a video chat.
+It’s liked by our three oldest grandkids, and they love challenging one of us to a game.
 (We love that it’s educational, too.)

 “Oh, this one is hard,” my husband said as he turned over the next card.
 “Name a food that starts with U.”